PayPal: Criticism and controversies

 PayPal's partner MasterCard ceased taking donations to WikiLeaks in 2010, and after the U.S. State Department said WikiLeaks was engaged in illegal activities, PayPal followed suit by suspendingand later permanently restrictingpayments to the website.
 Hacktivist supporters of WikiLeaks retaliated by coordinating cyber attacks on PayPal, MasterCard, and other companies that took action against WikiLeaks.

 In February 2011, PayPal unbanned the account of a website that supports Iraq War resisters after it had enough information to fulfill its know your customer guidelines.
 The Chelsea Manning Support Network claimed the backdown was a reaction to a petition to the company to reinstate the account.

 In May 2013, PayPal declined to pay a reward offered in its Bug Bounty Program to a 17-year-old German student who had reported a cross-site scripting flaw on its site.
 The company wrote that the vulnerability had been previously reported, and chastised the youth for disclosing the issue to the public, but, uniquely, sent him a "Letter of recognition" for the discovery.

 In August 2013, entrepreneurs who had used PayPal to collect the funds they raised on crowdfunding platforms like Kickstarter and Indiegogo reported difficulty in being able to withdraw the money.
 Startups included Proton Mail, Ouya, GlassUp (a rival to Google Glass), and Mailpile.
 This also extended to crowdfunded games like Yatagarasu: Attack on Cataclysm, Skullgirls and Dreamfall Chapters.

 In May 2014, PayPal blocked the account of a Russian human rights organisation "RosUznik", which supported political prisoners arrested at Bolotnaya Square.

-As of January 2015, a class-action lawsuit against PayPal was filed in Israel, claiming that they arbitrarily froze accounts and held funds for up to 180 days without paying interest and thereby directly profited from it.
+As of January 2015, a class-action lawsuit against PayPal was filed in Israel, claiming that it arbitrarily froze accounts and held funds for up to 180 days without paying interest and thereby directly profited from it.
 In the examples given in the lawsuit, PayPal had received complaints against small vendors which were later resolved, but the PayPal account was closed.
 The lawsuit requests that PayPal be declared a monopoly and thus regulated accordingly.